-The help topics on this page explain how the new Free Bet Calculator can be used to calculate the potential profit for a sports bet.
+The help topics on this page explain how the Free Bet Calculator can be used to calculate the potential profit for a sports bet.
 The topics are listed in the order they might typically be encountered when calculating your first bet.
 This page can therefore be used as a comprehensive tutorial by reading through each topic in sequence, but please note that not all topics apply to every bet calculator.

 Before using the Free Bet Calculator for the first time, it may be necessary to adjust the default settings.
-You can do this via the “Settings” button, located in the top right corner of the bet calculator.
-Any changes to the default settings are automatically saved in a cookie, so that they can be shared between the various bet calculators, and re-used each time you visit the site.
-If cookies are disabled in your browser, then you can still adjust the settings, but any changes will be lost as soon as you leave the bet calculator web page.
+You can do this via the Settings button, located in the top right corner of the bet calculator.
+Any changes to the default settings are automatically saved in your browser’s local storage, so that they can be shared between the various bet calculators, and re-used each time you visit the site.
+If cookies and other site data are disabled in your browser, then you can still adjust the settings, but any changes will be lost as soon as you leave the bet calculator’s web page.

-If the Odds Format or Stake options are changed, the Bet Calculator form will be adjusted as necessary, and if the Each Way or Bonus options are changed, the new settings will be used in any subsequent calculations.
+If the Odds Format or Stake options are changed, the bet calculator’s form will be adjusted as necessary, and if the Each Way options or Bonuses are changed, the new settings will be used in any subsequent calculations.

 You can supply either a Unit Stake, Maximum Total Stake, or Exact Total Stake, when entering your bet details (default: Unit Stake).

 The Exact Total stake option enables the calculation of under-staked and over-staked bets, by allowing you to enter the total amount that has actually been staked.
-A high precision Unit Stake value is then derived from the Total Stake and used in the calculations.
-In the Calculated Amounts section, the Unit Stake is displayed to a maximum of 8 decimal places (due to limited space on smaller screens), but where necessary, a much higher level of precision is actually used in the calculations in order to maximise accuracy.
+A high precision unit stake value is then derived from the total stake and used in the calculations.
+In the bet calculator’s Calculated Amounts section, the unit stake is displayed to a maximum of 8 decimal places (due to limited space on smaller screens), but where necessary, a much higher level of precision is actually used in the calculations in order to maximise accuracy.

 Note: Some bookmakers have a rule of returning the excess stake on over-staked bets, rather than settling in proportion to the amount paid.